An introduction to the Hadoop ecosystem on Azure HDInsight

 Example customization scripts

-Script Actions are scripts that run during cluster provisioning, and can be used to install additional components on the cluster.
-For Linux-based clusters, these are Bash scripts.
+Script actions are Bash scripts on Linux that run during cluster provisioning, and can be used to install additional components on the cluster.

 The following example scripts are provided by the HDInsight team: